 The revived hope among cityfolk was palpable.
 Finally, an expert well-versed in the intricacies of dam engineering!
 Would he accept the job?
 What would become of his arrival?

 Of course, there was no guarantee.
 So from the community came an unprecedented effort to woo Mr. Bill into staying.
 He was bestowed with complimentary gifts wherever he went -- free coffee, free dabs and bananas.
 A spontaneous Dixieland parade--featuring 76 trombongs--appointed him Grand Marshall, and he was driven through street after street of festive well-wishers.
-Before ushering him off to his presidential suite at the Green Palace hotel, Mayor Van Cannaby himself awarded Banks with the key to the city.
+Before ushering him off to his presidential suite at the Green Palace hotel, Mayor Van Cannaby himself awarded Bill with the key to the city.

 "By Jiminy, let's hope this gracious saint sticks around," he told the crowd.